Skip to content

 The top tips will help you teach the tunes no matter what your previous experience is of playing/teaching by ear.
 My videos explain further the various methods of teaching by ear.
 These can be found on my website.

-To understand how to integrate these methods into a holistic approach, including playing from notation, developing creativity and consolidating technique, please see my book, Wild About Strings, which is available from Amazon, and other online retailers.
+To understand how to integrate these methods into a holistic approach, including playing from notation, developing creativity and consolidating technique, please see my books, Wild About Strings, Wild About Brass, Wild About Woodwind, and Wild About Piano and Keyboards, which are available from Amazon, and other online retailers.

 About the Provider